transmuter-lp/front/README.md

-# Alchemist front-end
+# Transmuter front-end

-Front-end libraries and utilities for the Alchemist compiler infrastructure.
+Front-end libraries and utilities for the Transmuter language processing infrastructure.

 ## Lexer